-Gutter cleaning services are essential to home maintenance, especially if you have a lot of trees around your yard.
-Depending on the weather and accessibility, we have several methods and tools we use to clean gutter interiors.
+Gutter cleaning services are essential to home maintenance, especially if you have a lot of trees around your home.
+Depending on the weather and accessibility, we have several methods and tools we use for gutter cleaning.
 The end result is that you have clean gutters & downspouts with no mess left behind.

 Frequently Asked Questions:

-2. Then find out the price of the various leaf-filtration systems, installation costs, the guaranties on each (if any), and any value added to your home if you were to sell.
+Be sure to factor in the installation costs and the guaranties on each (if any).
 Add to this any regular gutter maintenance costs that remain once the LFS has been installed.
 (Warranties on these systems only promise that the gutters won’t clog.
 They don’t guarantee that rain won’t run over when leaves and needles cover the filters.
 This is a common problem.
 If you have one installed, just know that you will often still need to brush or blow off the debris).
 Then make sure to account for the time-value of money ($1,600 paid toward an LFS today is more expensive than $1,600 paid out for gutter cleaning in $160 annual payments).

 A high-quality LFS that really works and has a clog-free guarantee (like Leaf Filter) can cost thousands of dollars and will probably add no value to the home on the sale.
 A mid-quality system from a lesser-known company may cost less and may even come with a clog-free guarantee, but they don’t tend to work as well and look out for the hidden danger that the company may go out of business and will not be able to back it’s guarantee.
 Again, these add little or no value to the home upon installation.
 Low-quality systems, such a self-installed screening or cheap foam inserts can really save you a lot of money initially, but they tend not to work in the long run, give no guarantees, and they often have to be removed after a few years because they’ve created more problems than they’ve solved.

-3. Make a comparison.
 What’s the best overall decision for you?
 Most people, after running the numbers will find that a leaf filtration system doesn’t add up.
 But for some, particularly those who intend to keep their home for a great many years and have relatively little leaf fall around their home, an LFS may be the way to go.
-Here are a few major brands to check out: Leaf Guard, Gutter Glove, Leaf Filter, and for the do-it-yourselfer, the best brand on the market today is Rain Filter.
+Here are a few major brands to check out: Leaf Guard, Gutter Glove, and Leaf Filter.

 If you live in the Greater Seattle area and still have questions about any of this, please feel free to send us an email.